Sams-Ddev/alx-pre_course/0x01-git/README.md

-This is the secondreadme file
+This is the second readme file, and has being updated using the github GUI.